 - The establishment of a strong steering committee that guides decision-making.

-The newly-revised Squirrel Glider Habitat Management Guide is also available from the project team (see contact details below).
+The Squirrel Glider Habitat Management Guide is also available from the project officer (see contact details below).

 Have you seen a squirrel glider?